tjw0051/tjw0051.github.io/_posts/2017-01-08-Working-With-Classes-in-Javascript.markdown

     }
 ```

-However, this won't print the name of the enclosing vehicle, because `this` references to the closure object, not the outside class.
+However, this won't print the name of the enclosing vehicle, because the scope of `this` is limited to within the closure, and cannot access the outside class.
 Therefore we need to store a reference to the enclosing class so that we can access it from within the closure:

 ```javascript
  constructor(name) { // mclaren